centiservice/mats3_site/_docs/C-background/01-what-is-mats.md

 > ### Attempt at a condensed explanation
-> You've got a system being made up of multiple services, in a "microservice" architecture.
+> You've got a system using microservices.
 You run at least two
 > instances of each service, to ensure high availability.
-These services need to communicate.
-You have a set of
+Services need to communicate.
+You develop a set of
-> different Mats Endpoints on each service, which the other services may invoke (there might also be a set of
+> different Mats Endpoints on each service, which the other services may invoke.
+A Mats Endpoint can be a multi-staged
-> "service-private" Mats Endpoints).
-A Mats Endpoint can be a multi-staged service, where each Stage is an independent
+> service, where each Stage is an independent
 > consumer and producer of messages to and from a message broker.
 A Stage of an Endpoint may invoke another Mats
 > Endpoint by way of sending a Request-message targeting the invoked Endpoint's id, which is directly mapped over to a
 > message queue name.
 The passed message is an envelope which contains a call stack, in addition to the Request call